itsonlydaniiii/itsonlydaniiii/README.md

 # 💫 About Me:
 Hi there!

 I am Dani, and in April 2024 I decided that I will be going on the rewarding (and challenging) journey of teaching myself code.
-I am particularly interested in the prospect of becoming a Software Engineer.
+I am particularly interested in the prospect of becoming a Full-Stack Developer.

 As you might have expected, I have started with the front-end frameworks and have thus far strengthened my knowledge in HTML and CSS and am now navigating the exciting language of JavaScript.